MrgTeam/get-started-whith-sphinx/source/installing-sphinx.rst

    $ git clone https://github.com/username/get-started-whith-sphinx.git
    $ cd get-started-with-sphinx

-Now we just have to initialize a new Sphinx project in our local repository
+Now we just have to initialize a new Sphinx collection in our local repository.
+The root directory of a Sphinx collection of reStructuredText (rst) document sources is called the source directory (\ **sources/**\  ).
+This directory also contains the Sphinx configuration file conf.py, where you can configure all aspects of how Sphinx reads your sources and builds your documentation.

 .. note::

     Sphinx use a certain number of dependencies to run, you may have some missing dependencies but don't worry.
     Just install them as the stages progress and retry the ones that went wrong.

+Sphinx comes with a script called \ **sphinx-quickstart**\  that sets up a source directory and creates a default conf.py with the most useful configuration values from a few questions it asks you.
+To use this, run:

 .. code-block::